Boil Advisory Notifications

 - Boil the water for 3 minutes and cool before using (or use bottled water).
-Boiled or bottled water should be used for drinking, making formula, making ice, brushing teeth, washing dishes, and preparing food until this advisory expires on Monday 06/08/2020 at 5 p.m.
+Boiled or bottled water should be used for drinking, making formula, making ice, brushing teeth, washing dishes, and preparing food until the advisory expires.
 You may resume normal tap water use at that time unless notified that the advisory is extended.

 - If your water appears discolored, avoid washing clothes or using the hot water taps until you have run the cold water faucets and the water clears.

 For what uses should I boil the water?